cpinotossi/cptdazarcv/README.md

 az connectedmachine extension list --machine-name $prefix -g $prefix -o table

 # SSH into the VM via Azure
+# ssh-keygen -R cptdazarcv # In case you have already connected to the VM via SSH and you want to remove the key from the known_hosts file.
 az ssh arc --subscription $subname --resource-group $prefix --name $prefix # NOTE: I needed to update the current Service Configuration to allow the SSH connection. sudo azcmagent show sudo azcmagent logs # collect logs and combine them in a zip file exit